 As a proven myotherapy procedure, dry needling involves the insertion of a fine filament needle into the muscle.
 This helps to ease muscular pains and regain its flexing abilities through the release of myofascial trigger points or muscle knots.

-During dry needling Melbourne, the insertion of the filament needle into the centre of a myofascial trigger point sends fresh nutrients and oxygen to the contracted muscle fibres and the eventual release of all acidic chemicals present in the cells.
+During dry needling, the insertion of the filament needle into the centre of a myofascial trigger point sends fresh nutrients and oxygen to the contracted muscle fibres and the eventual release of all acidic chemicals present in the cells.
 The effect of these is the decompression of the nerve and blood supply.

 Why should you try dry needling